cloudfoundry/gorouter/README.md

 ## Load Balancing

 The GoRouter is, in simple terms, a reverse proxy that load balances between many backend instances.
 The implementation currently uses simple round-robin load balancing and will retry a request if the chosen backend does not accept the TCP connection.
+The proxy will retry a request up to 3 times before returning a `Bad Gateway` error.

 ## PROXY Protocol